FilledStacks/flutter-tutorials/README.md

 ## Turorials

+**009 - Build a User Feedback app using Flutter and Firebase** \[ [Written](https://www.filledstacks.com/post/build-a-user-feedback-app-in-flutter-and-firebase) \] \[ [Video](https://youtu.be/g5-ZkfN2mvY) \] - In this tutorial I guide you through the steps to implement a real time user feedback app using firebase, flutter and the ScopedModel architecture.

 **008 - Building a Realtime stats monitor using Flutter and Firebase** \[ [Written](https://www.filledstacks.com/post/building-a-realtime-stats-monitor-in-flutter) \] \[ [Video](https://youtu.be/qa6A2TOqY0A) \] - In this tutorial I go over the steps for implementing a real time stats monitor for [AppSkeletons](https://www.appskeletons.com/)

 **007 - Flutter Architecture - A complete guide to the ScopedModel architecture** \[ [Written](https://www.filledstacks.com/post/flutter-architecture-scoped-model-implementation-guide) \] \[ [Video](https://youtu.be/JsjDLHxGz4M) \]  \[ [AppSkeletons](https://www.appskeletons.com/) \]- In this tutorial we'll lay the foundation to develop an application using Flutter and ScopedModel that's easy to maintain and extend.